mieiuminho/anongw/README.md

 The recommended Integrated Development Environment (IDE) is [IntelliJ IDEA](https://www.jetbrains.com/idea/).

+For emulating a network use the Common Open Research Emulator (CORE).
+Setup instructions for setting it up on a Virtual Machine with Ubuntu 20.04 are available on our wiki [here](https://gitlab.com/mieiuminho/CC/anongw/-/wikis/Setup-CORE).

 ## :busts_in_silhouette: Team

 | [![Hugo][hugo-pic]][hugo] | [![Nelson][nelson-pic]][nelson] | [![Pedro][pedro-pic]][pedro] |
 | :-----------------------: | :-----------------------------: | :--------------------------: |
 |   [Hugo Carvalho][hugo]   |    [Nelson Estevão][nelson]     |    [Pedro Ribeiro][pedro]    |